David Mertz, Ph.D.

 thing, however.

 9. Login at the prompt.
-Our good friend /etc/inittab
+Our good friend /etc/inittab/ will usually

 in for several different runlevels.
 Those are configured with